eXascaleInfolab/clubmark/README.md

     m  - time in minutes
     h  - time in hours
     Examples: `-th=2.5` is the same as `-t=2h30m` and `--timeout=2h1800`
+  --quality-noupdate  - always create a new storage file for the quality measure evaluations or aggregations instead of updating the existent one.
+NOTE: the shape of the updating dataset is retained, which results in distinct semantics for the evaluations and aggregations when if applied on the increased number of networks:
+  1. The raw quality evaluation dataset has multi-dimensional fixed shape, which results in omission out of bound values logging these omissions.
+  2. The quality metrics aggregation dataset has a single-dimensional resizable shape, so the absent networks are appended with the respective values.
+  --quality-revalue  - evaluate resulting clusterings with the quality measures or aggregate the resulting raw quality measures from scratch instead of retaining the existent values (for the same seed) and adding only the non-existent.
+NOTE: actual (makes sense) only when --quality-noupdate is NOT applied.
-  --seedfile, -d=<seed_file>  - seed file to be used/created for the synthetic networks generation and stochastic algorithms, contains uint64_t value.
-Default: results/seed.txt
+  --seedfile, -d=<seed_file>  - seed file to be used/created for the synthetic networks generation, stochastic algorithms and quality measures execution, contains uint64_t value.
+Default: results/seed.txt.
+NOTE:
-NOTE: the seed file is not used in the shuffling, so the shuffles are distinct for the same seed.
+  - The seed file is not used on shuffling, so the shuffles are DISTINCT for the same seed.
+  - Each re-execution of the benchmarking reuses once created seed file, which is permanent and can be updated manually.

 Advanced parameters:
   --convret, -c[X]  - convert input networks into the required formats (app-specific formats: .rcg[.hig], .lig, etc.), deprecated
-    f  - force the conversion even when the data is already exist r  - resolve (remove) duplicated links on conversion (recommended to be used) --summary, -s=<resval_path>  - aggregate and summarize specified evaluations extending the benchmarking results, which is useful to include external manual evaluations into the final summarized results
+    f  - force the conversion even when the data is already exist r  - resolve (remove) duplicated links on conversion (recommended to be used) --summary, -s[p][*][[{-,+}]=<alg>[/<qmeasure1>,<qmeasure2>,...][:<net1>,<net2>,...][;<alg>...]]  - summarize evaluation results of the specified algorithms on the specified networks extending the existent quality measures storage considering the specified update policy.
+Especially useful to include extended evaluations into the final summarized results. p  - plot the aggregated results to the <aggqms>.png
-ATTENTION: <resval_path> should include the algorithm name and target measure.
+    *  - aggregate all available quality evaluations besides the one matching the seed -/+  - filter inclusion prefix: "-" to filter out specified data (exclude) and "+" (default) to filter by (include only such data).
+    <qmeasure>  - quality measure in the format:  <appname>[:<qmetric>][+u], for example "Xmeasures:MF1h_w+u", where "+u" denotes representative clusters fetched from the multi-resolution clustering and represented in a single level.
-  --webaddr, -w  - run WebUI on the specified <webui_addr> in the format <host>[:<port>], default port=8080.
+  - --quality-noupdate and --quality-revalue options are applied --webaddr, -w  - run WebUI on the specified <webui_addr> in the format <host>[:<port>], default port=8080.
-  --runtimeout  - global clustrering algorithms execution timeout in the format [<days>d][<hours>h][<minutes>m<seconds>], default: 10d.
+  --runtimeout  - global clustering algorithms execution timeout in the format [<days>d][<hours>h][<minutes>m<seconds>], default: 10d.
-  --evaltimeout  - global clustrering algorithms execution timeout in the format [<days>d][<hours>h][<minutes>m<seconds>], default: 2d.
+  --evaltimeout  - global clustering algorithms execution timeout in the format [<days>d][<hours>h][<minutes>m<seconds>], default: 5d.
 ```
 <!-- #endregion BenchParams -->
 > _REPRODUCIBILITY NOTICE_: Use seed to reproduce the evaluations but be aware that: